kin-labs/rewards-engine/HowToContribute.md

 Please follow these rules when suggesting improvements:

-- Please open an issue if you want to discuss a topic mentioned in an improvement proposal or just want to ask a question related to it.
+- Please open an issue if you want to make a general suggestion for change, discuss a topic mentioned, or want to ask a question related to it.

+- When appropriate, you can also comment on specific line changes.

 - If you have a specific proposal, feel free to add a Pull Request with the proposed changes to: [Improvement Proposals](rewards-engine/improvement-proposals).